bhar4t/bhar4t/README.md

 ## Hi, I'm Bharat Sahu!

+- Currently looking for a new oppurtunity.
-- I'm currently working at @[SmileBots](https://github.com/SmileBots) as Technical Lead.
+- Worked in @[SmileBots](https://github.com/SmileBots) as Tech Lead for 3+ years.
 - Trying to learn everything.
 - Love with Open Source, want to contribute more to Open Source projects.
 - See my [Resume](https://bhar4t.com/resume).